Earn Merit To Teach

 (never assume you know something regardless if learned prior.
 You need to always be open to learning and new experiences)

-Enjoy the music just let it wash over you. (the timing of each song is specifically composed for each routine to assist in calming of sensations)
+STEP 2 Enjoy the music by letting it wash over you. (the timing of each song is specifically composed for each routine to assist in calming of sensations)

 Once you have done this you are ready to be refined.